simonsobs/sotodlib/docs/reference.rst

 Hardware Properties
 -----------------------

+..
+Note this py:module is required for autoclass to work, below.
+.. py:module:: sotodlib.hardware_sim

 For the purpose of this package, "hardware" refers to all properties of the telescopes, detectors, readout, etc that are needed to simulate and analyze the data.
 Initially this will be a fairly basic set of information, but that will expand as the instrument characterization progresses.

 Data Format